oliver-szymanski/MapTool-jadebringer-frameworks/README.md

 - add call macros and macro functions via Java dynamically
 - security build in, checks for trusted and that no not allowed code is executed
 - additional feature: load Java extensions as java jars via file system or any URL

+## How does it work?

+It just adds new additions to MapTool.
+It is not changing any of the MapTool interns, nor (sorry, developer terms now) is it replacing classes/objects and no byte code manipulations.
+Simply just additions.
+It's even using aspects of the Java Security manager and Access Control Context to make sure new functions cannot do anything dodgy (like no file access, and mostly nothing else either - just calling MapTool public functionality).

+If you just want to use the new functions/additions on your machines it's enough to follow the setup locally.
+If you are a GM and you write macros using the new functions that need to be run on the players side, the players need to install this as well.

 ## Requisites